-The Druva Cloud Platform gives our customers a single, unified repository of all of their data so that they can do more with their backup data.
+The Druva Data Resiliency Cloud gives our customers a single, unified repository of all of their data so that they can do more with their backup data.
 From analytics to compliance, our federated search capabilities are built into the core of our platform, and leverage keyword extraction techniques to optimize your results.

 Keyword extraction or identification is a technique to identify the important terms or phrases in a document that help describe the content of the document.
 The output terms or phrases are often known as keywords, key phrases, key terms, or key segments.

 Keyword extraction assists with understanding the context of the entire document.
 More than 75% of the data generated is unstructured data, and keyword extraction enables us to classify unstructured data based on the similarity of keywords.
 For a data scientist to find articles, papers, or any web blogs in a huge data lake is a trivial job.
 Keyword extraction can help to identify the dataset of the relevant document and can be indexed and served on keywords.

 A huge data lake or data residing in the cloud can be indexed and clustered into a dataset based on keywords extracted from document content which help search the document faster.
 Keyword extraction helps to understand inappropriate comments or feedback or chat messages which can help administrators block them in the first place.

 A typical keyword extraction algorithm has two main phases: candidate selection and scoring/ranking candidates.